jeremysklarsky/jeremysklarsky.github.io/source/_posts/2015-02-15-bash-how-i-learned-to-stop-worrying-and-love-the-terminal.markdown

           cd $1;    #navigates to the new directory
       }
 ```
 What's another thing we do as Flatiron students *literally* every day?
 We clone a git repository, try to remember the name of repo, and then navigate into that directoy.
 With this script, utilizing the bash command 'basename' [[1]] you can clone and navigate with a single command.
+Use this script by simply typing "gcl" and pasting the address of the github page you want to clone.

 ``` bash
 #alias gcl="git clone"  <-- if you have a gcl alias already, make sure to comment it out.